myano/yanovich.net/blog_src/sec/finch_with_otr_support.rst

 I've been using Finch on a server to stay connected to chat.
 Until recently I haven't had a need to communicate with anyone using pidgin's infamous OTR plugin.
 At first I thought I could simply install 'pidgin-otr' from Debian's repositories and finch would automatically get the ability to use it.
 I quickly realized this was not the case.
 I went searching the web and found a few files and bits and pieces of instructions on how to get this installed.
 Here is how I got it working:

 I've done this on Debian 6.0 (stable) and Ubuntu 10.04.
-Also **aptitude** and **apt-get** and practically the same thing on Ubuntu and Debian, use which ever one makes you more comfortable.
+Also **aptitude** and **apt-get** are practically the same thing on Ubuntu and Debian, use which ever one makes you more comfortable.

 First I downloaded the source of the latest version of these libraries and software: